lamini-ai/llm-routing-agent/README.md

 ## Why wouldn't I just use a normal classifier like BART, XGBoost, BERT, etc?

-You don't need to label any data using Laminify.
+You don't need to label any data using the `LaminiClassifier`.
 Labeling data sucks.

 No fiddling with hyperparameters.
 Fiddle with prompts instead.
 Hopefully english is easier than attention_dropout_pcts.

 ## Why wouldn't I just use a LLM directly?

 A classifier always outputs a valid class.
-An LLM might answer the question "Is this talking about a cat" with "Well... that depends on ....".
+An LLM might answer the question "Is this talking about an order" with "Well... that depends on ....".
 Writing a parser sucks.

 Added benefit: classifiers give you probabilities and can be calibrated: https://machinelearningmastery.com/threshold-moving-for-imbalanced-classification/

-## Why does this FAQ sound so sarcastic?

-Because it is 5am